ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

     export PATH=$PATH:/home/ff/eecs251b/tools/install/bin/
     export LM_LICENSE_FILE=<REDACTED>.eecs.berkeley.edu:<REDACTED>.eecs.berkeley.edu:<REDACTED>.eecs.berkeley.edu
     ```
-    * If you are a current 151T student, reach out on the Discord for the `REDACTED` parts.
+    * If you are a current 151T student or affiliated with Berkeley, reach out on the Discord for the `REDACTED` parts.
+    * If you are not affiliated with Berkeley, you need to set the LM_LICENSE_FILE variable to point to your Siemens Mentor EDA license file or licensing server.
+You can typically talk to your institution's IT department to see if they have purchased a license.
+        * If you do not have a Siemens Mentor EDA license, you can consider using the OpenROAD RTL-to-GDS flow.
+The guide for that is [here](https://chipyard.readthedocs.io/en/latest/VLSI/Sky130-OpenROAD-Tutorial.html), however this flow can be more buggy than the Commercial flow (Siemens EDA flow).

 **(8) Please, please - use tmux!**